 -

 Drastic Time Savings.
 The most immediate impact is the reduction in manual data entry.
 Automation can cut the time you spend keying in data from images by up to 90%.
-Across our customer base, this has translated to over 12,500 hours saved for businesses.
+Across our customer base, this has translated to over 50,000 hours saved for businesses.
 This frees up your finance team from repetitive tasks, allowing them to focus on higher-value work like financial analysis, exception handling, and strategic vendor management.

 -

 Significant Cost Reduction.
 Less time spent on manual work directly translates to lower operational expenses.
 By automating the extraction process, businesses can achieve an 80% average cost reduction in invoice processing.
 This level of efficiency delivers a clear and rapid return on investment.
-You can See our pricing plans to evaluate the direct financial impact for your specific processing volume.
+You can review pricing plans to evaluate the direct financial impact for your specific processing volume.

 -

 Fewer Errors and Higher Data Integrity.
 Manual data entry is notoriously prone to errors, which can lead to incorrect payments, compliance issues, and unreliable financial reports.
 AI-powered extraction provides a much higher degree of accuracy, ensuring the data you capture is clean and consistent.
-Learning how to automate invoice data extraction is the first step toward achieving this level of data integrity, which makes audits smoother and financial reporting more reliable.
+Learning how invoice scanning automates data extraction is the first step toward achieving this level of data integrity, which makes audits smoother and financial reporting more reliable.

 Tips for Ensuring Maximum Accuracy